 Getting Help With Your FMLA Claim

 If your employer has retaliated against you or violated the Family and Medical Leave Act, you may be able to seek and receive compensation including lost wages and benefits including back and front pay; attorney's costs and fees; compensation for past and future pain and suffering; and in some egregious cases, punitive damages.

 It would be in your best interest to retain the services of an experienced Los Angeles employment lawyer who has a through knowledge and understanding of the law.
 There are a number of nuances and complexities in such cases and pursuing your rights without a skilled attorney on your side can be tricky.
 An experienced lawyer will also help you avoid some of the pitfalls these types of complicated cases present and help ensure that you receive justice and maximum compensation for your losses.
-Call Kingsley & Kingsley at 888-500-8469 to schedule your free, comprehensive and confidential consultation.
+Call Kingsley and Kingsley Employment Lawyers at (818) 990-8300 to schedule your free, comprehensive and confidential consultation.